2022 Indian presidential election

 The 2022 Indian presidential election was the 16th presidential election in India held on 18 July 2022 to elect the president of India.
 The incumbent president Ram Nath Kovind did not run for reelection.
-The election had a turnout of 99.12%.

 Bharatiya Janata Party candidate Droupadi Murmu won the election by a margin of 296,626 votes against Yashwant Sinha, the United Opposition candidate.
 Murmu became the first member of a Scheduled Tribe and second woman to become president, as well as the first president born after independence.

 Electoral system

 The president of India is indirectly elected by an electoral college consisting of the elected members of the parliament, the elected members of the legislative assemblies of the 28 states, and the elected members of the legislative assemblies of the union territories of Delhi, Puducherry, and Jammu and Kashmir.
-As of 2022, the electoral college comprises 776 members of Parliament (MPs) and 4,036 members of Legislative Assembly (MLAs) not counting the 90 MLAs of the dissolved Jammu and Kashmir Legislative Assembly.
+As of 2022, the electoral college comprises 776 members of Parliament (MPs) and 4,033 members of Legislative Assembly (MLAs) not counting the 90 MLAs of the dissolved Jammu and Kashmir Legislative Assembly.